SamMThompson/CPU-S_Emulator/resources/READ_ME.txt

 ===================
 To write an assembly program, add a txt file to the programs directory and write your code there.
 See the example programs.

+Note that all comments and blank lines do not count towards the instruction memory.
+Therefore, if you are using jnz, the address should be the line number, assuming comments and blank lines have been stripped.

 To run a assembly program, you have two choices:
 	1. "rf (the name of the text file where your program is stored)"